cloudfoundry-attic/cf-docs/source/docs/dotcom/index.html.md

 ---
-title: run.pivotal.io
+title: Cloud Foundry Hosted Developer Edition
 ---

-Documentation specific to Pivotal’s public Cloud Foundry PaaS on AWS.
+Documentation specific to the Cloud Foundry hosted developer edition provided by Pivotal.

 ## <a id='getting-started'></a>Getting Started Guides ##